We are pleased to announce the introduction of mobile friendly responsive design to our site!

 A suspension in the air of small particles produced by combustion.
 Viewed through smoke, the sun appears very red at sunrise and sunset.
 When high in the sky, smoke is tinged with orange.
 Smoke from nearby cities may be brown, dark gray or black.
 Smoke in extensive layers originating from forest fires give the sky a greenish-yellow hue.
 Evenly distributed smoke from distant sources is generally light gray or blue.
 In large quantities, smoke may be distinguished by its smell.
 Plumes of smoke of local origin are not reported as an atmospheric phenomenon.

-Snow depth is the depth of accumulated snow on the ground, measured at several points that appear representative of the immediate area and then averaged.
+Snow depth is the depth of accumulated snow on the ground, measured in centimetres (cm) at several points that appear representative of the immediate area and then averaged.

 Frozen precipitation in the form of very small, white opaque grains of ice.
 The solid equivalent of drizzle.
 Their diameter is generally < 1 mm.
 When grains hit hard ground, they do not bounce or shatter.
 They usually fall in very small quantities, mostly from Status clouds or fog and never in the form of a shower.